Explained: Application Process and Related Terms for Admission in US Universities

 • – Those who want to increase their chances of getting admission before competition increases during regular decision.

 Regular Decision – This is the most common form of application where the students targeting Fall semester admission, apply by the end of December and are notified about their status by April next year.
 These applicants are not bound to take admission if their application is admitted.
-They can therefore apply in multiple universities.
+They can therefore apply to multiple universities.

 Let’s Wrap up!!